Gens81/brave-new-world/BNW-post-2.1-modifications-main/Upcoming.md

 - Fixed dual wield penalty shown regardless of whether you're using a second weapon
 - Fixed "If Near Fatal causes Zinger to be removed from a target, any remaining strikes will target whoever is in the 2nd slot"
 - Added Brave New World subtitle to the ingame animated title
-- Command arrange menu accessible from the "normal" option too
 - Align hand cursor to text where needed

 ### 2.2 roadmap (ordered by priority):